 A predatory lender is an online or storefront lender who offers loans at very high annual percentage rates (APRs) or for short terms or both, to those who very likely will not be able to pay the loan back.
 Examples of predatory lenders include payday and title lenders, and even pawn shop brokers.
 No matter how attractive that no credit check short-term loan from a predatory lender might seem, you should always stay away.
 Predatory lenders didn’t earn that nickname by playing fair with their customers.
 Here’s what you need to know to stay safe:

 Payday Lenders: You’ve probably heard quite a bit about payday lenders.
 They’re frequently in the news—and always for the wrong reasons.
 The Consumer Financial Protection Bureau has called payday lending “debt traps.”
-Short terms averaging only 14 days, high interest at nearly 400 percent, penalty fees and the high risk of rollover make payday loans a perfect storm of predatory lending practices.
+Short terms averaging only 14 days, high interest at nearly 400 percent, penalty fees and the high risk of rollover make payday loans a controversial practice.

 Pawn Shop Brokers: Say you need some quick cash but don’t want to sell any of your valuables.
 You might find yourself considering pawning something pricey that you own—a guitar, a computer, a power tool.
 If you take it to a pawnshop, the pawn broker may give you a small loan based on a fraction of the perceived value of the item and then keep your valuable.
 The only way you can get it back is to pay back the loan and the interest—as high as 240% or more.
 If you can’t repay (and many can’t), you lose that item you were trying to avoid selling in the first place.
 A great deal for the pawn broker, a heartbreak of a deal for you.

 5. How can I get a safe no credit check loan?